waseemkhalifa/portfolio/README.md

 # Portfolio
-This is a work in progress portfolio of my self development projects outside of work.
+A work in progress portfolio of my self development projects outside of work.
 Aim of the repo is to showcase my specialisms in the following:
 - Programming / Scripting (Python, Rust & R)
 - Data Analysis/Data Science (Python & R)
 - Machine Learning (Python & R)